The Next Generation Sequencing workshop was held at NTU, October 16-24, 2015.

 Summary of Recent Activities

-Dr. Binh and her colleagues continued working during July - September 2017 on two joint publications, one on Polynemus melanochir (almost ready for submission as of October 2017) and the other on Boesemania microlepis (first draft complete).
-On the outreach side, thanks to some PEER supplemental funding received last year, the researchers are collaborating with a local TV station to create a video about their work.
-The finished video is expected to be released in October or November.
-Meanwhile, other supplemental funding is allowing the group to conduct an expanded multi-national sample collection and data analysis campaign focused in the Sekong (3S) Basin.
-Dr. Binh and her group are focusing on sampling in the Vietnamese Highland Mekong (Serepok and Sesan Rivers), with U.S. partner Dr. Kent Carpenter accompanying them on some of the field work.
+Dr. Binh and her colleagues revised and resubmitted one major joint publication in March 2018, and several more are soon to be submitted.
+On the outreach side, thanks to some PEER supplemental funding received last year, the researchers collaborated with a local TV station to create a video about their work.
+The video has been completed and will be released soon.
+Meanwhile, other supplemental funding has allowed the group to conduct an expanded multi-national sample collection and data analysis campaign focused in the Sekong (3S) Basin.
+Dr. Binh and her group have completed sampling in the Vietnamese Highland Mekong (Serepok and Sesan Rivers), with U.S. partner Dr. Kent Carpenter accompanying them on some of the field work.
 The Sekong Basin sample collection and genetic analysis efforts are designed to help produce policy suggestions regarding the master plan for dams in the area.
-Dr. Binh and Dr. Carpenter have worked together to submit their recommendations to the Natural Heritage Institute (n-h-i.org), which is coordinating the policy input.
-Besides the ongoing analytical and publication drafting efforts, Dr. Binh and her team also plan some additional sampling in Laos and Thailand in the final quarter of 2017.
-On the sequencing and analysis side, U.S. co-partner Dr. Chris Bird and his team at Texas A&M University have almost finished all the sequencing and have send the results to Dr. Binh and Dr. Carpenter for analysis by their groups.
-A no-cost extension is being issued through June 2018 to allow the researchers time to complete their work.
+Dr. Binh and Dr. Carpenter have worked together to submit their recommendations to the Natural Heritage Institute, which is coordinating the policy input.
+Besides the ongoing analytical and publication drafting efforts, the PI is working with her Thai partner Dr. Chaiwut Grudpan to collect 3S species in the Mun - Chi River basin (three species, one population each).
+They have finished the data analysis for two species (Trichopodus trichopterus and Ompok bimaculatus) and have either submitted or prepared papers on four other species.

 Dr. Carpenter and students preparing for an expedition on the water (Photo courtesy Dr. Binh).